Investment Property Mortgage Rates | September 2025

 How lenders set investment property interest rates

 Behind the scenes, the rate you pay isn’t totally up to your mortgage lender.
-Banks frequently adjust their investment property mortgage rates in accordance with Fannie Mae and Freddie Mac guidelines.
+Banks frequently adjust their investment property mortgage rates in accordance with guidelines set by Fannie Mae and Freddie Mac.
+Because investment properties are riskier, these loans carry surcharges that lenders pass on to borrowers.

 Check your rental property loan rates.
 Start here